 Plain Language Statement and Consent Form (must use templates provided)

 Email confirmation for completion of compulsory online Human Ethics quiz

 Other documents related to your project including advertisements, questionnaires, interview questions/schedules, flyers etc.

 Please note: All applications are to be submitted via the online submission tool and must be signed by all parties prior to submission.

 The Faculty HEAG recommendations and details of the review will be emailed to the researcher/s normally within 15 working days after submission.
 Once any amendments (if applicable) have been made to the satisfaction of the Faculty reviewers, the researcher/s will receive a formal letter of approval.
 This letter will outline the conditions of approval and any further requirements to be completed before the project can commence.

 If your application is submitted for Faculty HEAG review but it assessed as not Low Risk, the researcher/s will be notified immediately and requested to submit a completed NEAF with supporting documentation to DUHREC for full review.
-Checking the Human Ethics Quickstart Tool and the two page checklist on the Low Risk form before making an application should help determine the level of risk and the correct form to use and where to submit.
+Checking the Human Ethics Quickstart Tool and the three page checklist on the Low Risk form before making an application should help determine the level of risk and the correct form to use and where to submit.

 After checking the Human Ethics Quickstart Tool and/or the Low Risk application checklist, if you consider your project is Higher than Low Risk you should prepare the online NEAF and supplementary documents and submit directly to DUHREC in time for the next scheduled meeting.
 The researcher/s will be notified by DRI by email the outcome of the full review within 3 - 4 weeks of the meeting.
 DUHREC meetings and submission details are available at the RI Human Research Ethics website.
 Links to the NEAF and Higher than Low Risk templates are also available via the RI Ethics forms website.